 From the moment you step onto the island, you’ll begin to sense why Bali is known as “the island of the gods.”
 Every bit of the island is steeped in spirituality, from the aroma of incense to canang sari (palm leaf offering trays) and statues of Hindu gods and temples at every turn.

-So, even if you come to Bali for surfing or diving, you’ll probably want to visit at least a few of Bali’s temples too.
-After all, worship is an essential part of Balinese life and culture and visiting them is a great way to get an idea of how people live and what they believe.
+Even if you come for surfing or diving, you’ll probably want to visit at least a few of the temples in Bali, too.
+After all, worship is an essential part of Balinese life and culture.
+Visiting a few of them is a great way to get an idea of how the people live and what they believe.

 How many Hindu temples does Bali have?